Our Education programs

 Collaborating Across Contexts: How Conservation Scientists Develop the Skills Global Challenges Demand

 Solving the world's most pressing environmental problems requires scientists who can work across disciplines, sectors, and cultures.
 Yet, most professional training leaves this critical skill set largely unaddressed.
-NPAC researchers are seeking funding for partnerships to study how scientists actually develop these skills during professional practice.
-The proposed work will examine how collaborative learning unfolds across a diverse professional teams of academics, practitioners, and community members and will examine how professional development and educational design can promote more equitable participation when teams span cultural and sectoral lines.
-If funded, findings will strengthen professional learning programs and feed directly into new graduate and undergraduate coursework at CU Boulder, extending lessons from current cutting-edge conservation practice into the next generation of sustainability leaders.
+NPAC researchers are seeking funding for an education and research partnership with the Science for Nature and People Partnership (SNAPP) Program, a collaboration between The Nature Conservancy and Wildlife Conservation Society, to study how conservation scientists actually develop these skills during professional practice.
+The proposed research will examine how educational design can promote more equitable participation when teams span cultural and sectoral lines.
+If funded, findings will strengthen SNAPP's professional learning programming and feed directly into new graduate and undergraduate coursework at CU Boulder, extending lessons from current cutting-edge conservation practice into the next generation of sustainability leaders.